jiang-yi-siphty/YiJiangProfile/JIANG Yi Resume.md

 - Managing the iOS develop team
 - Managing and organising app release in App Store

-###Mar 2017 - Now &nbsp;&nbsp;Full Stack Developer, Siphty Pty Ltd, Sydney
+###Feb 2017 - Now &nbsp;&nbsp;Full Stack Developer, Siphty Pty Ltd, Sydney
 **Key Tech:** Swift 3, Golang, Git, DJI Mobile SDK

-Siphty is an company fund by myself.
-It hosts my personal innovation projects.
-The main products are ADS-B serial apps.
-The ADSB HMD is a drone remote controller app provides low attitude aircraft collision avoiding and No-Fly Zones notice.
+Siphty is a startup company fund by me with my friends.
+It hosts our innovation projects.
+The main products are ADS-B serial apps and computer graphic/computer vision projects.
+The HMD+ is a drone remote controller app provides low attitude aircraft collision avoiding and No-Fly Zones notice.
 The ADSB Radar is an app with live virtual aircraft radar and Geographic AR view.

 **Duties and Responsibilities:**
 - Design and developing iOS apps